Boots and Her Buddies

-Boots and Her Buddies was an American comic strip by Edgar Martin that ran from 1924 to 1968, syndicated by the Newspaper Enterprise Association.
+Boots and Her Buddies is an American comic strip by Edgar Martin that ran from 1924 to 1968, syndicated by the Newspaper Enterprise Association.
 Some newspapers presented the strip under the shortened title Boots.
 The character of Boots was variously labeled the "Sweetheart of the Comics", the "Sweetheart of America" and "Everybody's Sweetheart".

 Martin grew up in Monmouth, Illinois where his father, George Martin, was a Monmouth College biology professor, and he spent three years attending Monmouth College, leaving his junior year to study at the Chicago Academy of Fine Arts and joining NEA in 1921 as a cartoonist.
 Martin found work in 1921 in the NEA art department, and that same year he launched his strip, Girls, which had a character named Boots.
 Girls became Boots and Her Buddies on February 18, 1924, although some newspapers continued to use the first title.

 Collegiate origins

-When the strip began, the shapely, attractive Boots was attending college and boarding at the home of a professor and his wife.
+When the strip began, Boots was attending college and boarding at the home of a professor and his wife.
 The "buddies" in the title originally referred to her college boy friends.
 The college in the strip was based on Monmouth College; Boots sometimes carried a banner with the letter "M".
 The town in the strip had numerous parallels with Monmouth, Illinois, occasionally displaying real locations, such as Sandy Mitchell's pool hall.

 The Sunday strip began as a topper, positioned above Our Boarding House from 1926 to 1931.
 Because the strip had a large readership of college and high school students, Martin kept Boots in college for a very long time.
 With the strip's emphasis on fashion and beauty, Martin was sometimes invited to judge beauty contests.
 Paper doll cutouts with fashionable garments were a part of the Sunday pages well into the early 1960s.
 Associated topper strips were The Gooneys, Babe 'n Horace (started March 19, 1939) and Bootkins: the Little China Doll (April 26, 1936 to March 13, 1938).
 Interviewed in 1952, Martin gave some background on the strip and the way he felt about his characters: